 Packing light is an art, and you can master it too.

 Not long ago, my friend picked me up from the airport.
 As soon as I got into her car, she marveled at the size of my luggage.
-I had been away for three weeks and all I carried was a carry-on bag.
-Come to think of it, I could have traveled even lighter.
+I had been away for three weeks and traveled carry-on only.

-An avid traveler herself, my friend claims to be hopeless at packing and says she truly doesn’t know how to travel light.
-She’s the kind of person that regularly finds herself paying excess baggage fees.
+An avid traveler herself, my friend claims to be hopeless at packing and says she truly doesn’t know how to travel light, to the point she often has to pay excess baggage fees.
 So, she asked if I could share any tips that would help her pack light.
-In fact, she suggested I write a post about it.

 Why Packing Light Is So Much Better

 I wasn’t born a smart packer.
-In fact, I’d say I used to be quite the opposite – and called myself “unsuccessful backpacker.”
-I even wrote a post about the things not to do to be backpacker.
+In fact, I used to call myself “unsuccessful backpacker.”

-For my 6-months backpacking trip across Central and South America, I carried a 75 liters backpack that carried 18 kilograms of weight.
-The daypack I wore in the front must have weighted no less than 8 kilograms (and most likely 10).
-That’s a total of 26 kilos as a minimum.
+For my 6-months backpacking trip across Central and South America, I carried a 75 liters backpack that carried 18 kg of weight – that’s almost 40 pounds.
+The daypack I wore in the front was no less than 8 kg (almost 18 pounds).
+That’s a total of 26 kg (58 pounds) as a minimum.

-You can only imagine what an effort it was to walk around with that backpack – I certainly couldn’t run to catch a bus last minute!
-Yet, I felt like I could not ditch any single item.
-Not only that: I kept accumulating souvenirs and other stuff that I really didn’t need.
+Moving around with that amount of weight was a lot of effort.
+I certainly couldn’t run to catch a bus last minute!
+Yet, I felt like I could not ditch any single item, and I kept accumulating souvenirs and other stuff that I really didn’t need.

 It took me a few more trips to master the art of packing light.
-And let me tell you: the more I travel, the more I appreciate how much better it is to travel light.
-It’s so much better for my back; so much quicker to pack, and all in all simply liberating.
+Now, the more I travel, the more I appreciate how much better it is to travel light – better for my back; quicker to pack, and all in all simply liberating.

 Light luggage is easier to carry

-One thing I have learned traveling around so much is that things can and will go wrong during a trip, and you may find yourself in need to actually run to make a flight / train / bus / ferry.
-Like the time there was a power outage in London and despite having planned to be at Stansted airport 3 hours in advance but only made it there a minute before the check-in desk closed.
-Or like the time I got stuck in traffic in La Paz and had to get off the taxi and rush to the bus station.
+Things can and will go wrong during a trip, and you may need to actually run to make a flight / train / bus / ferry.
+Like the time there was a power outage in London and despite having planned to be at Stansted airport 3 hours in advance I made it there a minute before the check-in desk closed.

-The last thing you need when you need to rush is a heavy bag holding you down.
-Smaller and lighter luggage is so much easier to carry – and so much easier on your body (think sore backs for carrying to heavy a backpack!).
+A heavy bag will hold you down.
+Smaller and lighter luggage is easier to carry – and easier on your body.

 Pack and unpack in no time

-If you hate packing as much as I do, why would you put yourself through the burden of packing half of your closet for a trip?
-Packing light is actually much faster, because you have less stuff to place in your bag.
-Just as well, unpacking is quicker too!
+If you hate packing as much as I do, why put yourself through the burden of packing half of your closet for a trip?
+Packing light is faster, because you have less stuff to place in your bag.
+And unpacking is quicker too!

 Layovers are so much easier

-If you manage to keep the weight of your luggage below a certain limit – this unfortunately varies, depending on the airline, with Ryanair allowing 10 kg, KLM allowing 12 and Alitalia allowing only 8 – you can even avoid the checked luggage fees, and travel carry-on only, which is so much cheaper.
+If you manage to keep the weight of your luggage below a certain limit – which varies depending on the airline, with Ryanair allowing 10 kg (22 pounds), KLM allowing 12 kg (26.4 pounds) and Alitalia only 8 kg (17.6 pounds) – you can even avoid the checked luggage fees.

 Wait – it’s not over yet!

-If you manage to travel light, you can avoid having to pile your bags on those annoying airport carts which are costly and horrible to push around.
-And, once you get to your hotel, you will be able to carry your bag to your room and thus avoid having to tip the porter.
+If you travel light, you can avoid piling your bags on those annoying airport carts which are costly and horrible to push around.
+Once you get to your hotel, you can carry your bag to your room and avoid tipping the porter.

 Packing Light 101 – 21 Tips To Travel Light